 The study released by PFCD estimates the impact of passing through negotiated manufacturer rebates and discounts on brand diabetes medicines at the point of sale to adults with type 2 diabetes who have commercial insurance.
 Medication adherence improves with lower out-of-pocket costs, particularly so with diabetes.
 The model then estimates how medication adherence improvements reduce complications and affect net overall medical spending.

-A new study finds that passing along rebates and discounts directly to patients at the pharmacy counter could save individuals with diabetes $3.7 billion per year, or $791 per person if the full rebate is shared.
-Despite passing along the entire rebate to the people taking the medicines, health plans also would save $305 million a year from reductions in medical spending resulting from enhanced medication adherence related health outcomes improvements.
+The study found that sharing rebates on diabetes medicines could save $3.7 billion per year, or $791 per person with diabetes if the full rebate is shared.
+Even if they pass along the entire rebate to the patients taking the medicines, health plans also could save $435 million a year from reductions in medical spending gained resulting from enhanced medication adherence.
 Improved adherence could also mean one million fewer hospital visits annually.

 “Type 2 diabetes has reached epidemic proportions in the U.S. today, and it is critical for all stakeholders to identify opportunities to better prevent and manage this costly chronic condition,” stated PFCD Chairman Ken Thorpe.
 “While diabetes prevention should be the ultimate goal, there are also impactful avenues for improved adherence and more effective management of diabetes upon diagnosis.
 Sharing rebates directly with the consumer would more positively effect patients, and in the same stroke minimize the economic impacts of this disease resulting from preventable diabetes-related complications, disability and medical utilization.”

 The Partnership to Fight Chronic Disease (PFCD) is an internationally-recognized organization of patients, providers, community organizations, business and labor groups, and health policy experts committed to raising awareness of the number one cause of death, disability, and rising health care costs: chronic disease.